karonion11/OKRsforJira/docs/privacy-policy.md

 The App uses Atlassian Forge authentication context and Atlassian-hosted storage/services.
 Access to App operations is controlled through the App's backend authorization model.

 No security measure is absolute, but we take reasonable steps appropriate to the App's nature and hosting model.
+For more information about vulnerability management, incident response, security controls, and our no-external-servers architecture, see our **[Partner Security Policy](https://karonion11.github.io/OKRsforJira/partner-security-policy.html)**.

 ## 11. International transfers